tushar-sharma/tushar-sharma.github.io/_posts/2023-08-29-week1-september-reflection-2023.md

 In contrast, Nehru, Gandhi and even Savarkar wrote book and went to jail.
 I find left in India often demonizes Savarkar.
 The RSS/BJP ecosystem lampoons Nehru.
 I guess both attacks are unwarranted.
 Both went to jail protesting against the British.

-There was an old controversy in India regarding Jinnah's portrait at Aligarh Muslim University.Left leaning [The Wire](https://thewire.in/history/aligarh-muslim-university-jinnah-portrait) defended the portrait instead stating that: The AMU portrait of Jinnah must not go.
+There is an old controversy in India regarding Jinnah's portrait at Aligarh Muslim University.
+Left leaning [The Wire](https://thewire.in/history/aligarh-muslim-university-jinnah-portrait) defended the portrait instead stating that: The AMU portrait of Jinnah must not go.
 If anything, we need thousands more.
-However interestingly, portrait of Nobel laureate, [Aung San Suu Kyi ](https://www.theguardian.com/world/2017/sep/29/oxford-college-removes-painting-of-aung-san-suu-kyi-from-display) was removed from Oxford.
-Would a liberal position will be to support both the Jinnah portrait in AMU as well as Savarkar portrait in the parliament?
+A good question is is there a trend to remove portraits of controversial people.
+Portrait of Nobel laureate, [Aung San Suu Kyi ](https://www.theguardian.com/world/2017/sep/29/oxford-college-removes-painting-of-aung-san-suu-kyi-from-display) was removed from Oxford after worseing conflict in Myanamar.
+Statues of Lenin were destroyed in Ukraine after the fall of Soviet Union.